Late Heavy Bombardment: Geological consequences on Earth

 The Jack Hills zircon led to an evolution in understanding of the Hadean eon.
 Older references generally show that Hadean Earth had a molten surface with prominent volcanos.
 The name "Hadean" itself refers to the "hellish" conditions assumed on Earth for the time, from the Greek Hades.
 Zircon dating suggested, albeit controversially, that the Hadean surface was solid, temperate, and covered by acidic oceans.
 This picture derives from the presence of particular isotopic ratios that suggest the action of water-based chemistry at some time before the formation of the oldest rocks (see Cool early Earth).

-Of particular interest, Manfred Schidlowski argued in 1979 that the carbon isotopic ratios of some sedimentary rocks found in Greenland were a relic of organic matter.
+Of particular interest, Manfred Schidlowski argued in 1979 that the carbon isotopic ratios of some sedimentary rocks found in Greenland were a relic of organic matter: the ratio of carbon-12 to carbon-13 was unusually high, normally a sign of "processing" by life.
 There was much debate over the precise dating of the rocks, with Schidlowski suggesting they were about 3.8 Ga old, and others suggesting a more "modest" 3.6 Ga.
 In either case it was a very short time for abiogenesis to have taken place, and if Schidlowski was correct, arguably too short a time.
 The Late Heavy Bombardment and the "re-melting" of the crust that it suggests provides a timeline under which this would be possible: life either formed immediately after the Late Heavy Bombardment, or more likely survived it, having arisen earlier during the Hadean.
 A 2002 study suggest that the rocks Schidlowski found are indeed from the older end of the possible age range at about 3.85 Ga, suggesting the latter possibility is the most likely answer.
-Studies from 2005, 2006 and 2009 have found no evidence for the isotopically-light carbon ratios that were the basis for the original claims.

-A similar study of Jack Hills rocks from 2008 shows traces of the same sort of potential organic indicators.
+Studies from 2005, 2006 and 2009 have found no evidence for the isotopically-light carbon ratios that were the basis for the original claims of early Hadean life.
+However, a similar study of Jack Hills rocks from 2008 shows traces of the same sort of potential organic indicators.
 Thorsten Geisler of the Institute for Mineralogy at the University of Münster studied traces of carbon trapped in small pieces of diamond and graphite within zircons dating to 4.25 Ga.
-The ratio of carbon-12 to carbon-13 was unusually high, normally a sign of "processing" by life.

 Three-dimensional computer models developed in May 2009 by a team at the University of Colorado at Boulder postulate that much of Earth's crust, and the microbes living in it, could have survived the bombardment.
 Their models suggest that although the surface of Earth would have been sterilized, hydrothermal vents below Earth's surface could have incubated life by providing a sanctuary for thermophile microbes.

 In April 2014, scientists reported finding evidence of the largest terrestrial meteor impact event to date near the Barberton Greenstone Belt.
 They estimated the impact occurred about 3.26 billion years ago and that the impactor was approximately 37 to 58 km wide.
 The crater from this event, if it still exists, has not yet been found.